openfga/vscode-ext/README.md

 ```
 .
 ├── package.json // The extension manifest
-├── client // Language Client
+├── client // Language client
 │   ├── src
-│   │   ├── test // End to End tests for Language Client / Server
+│   │   ├── test // End to end tests for language client / server
-│   │   └── extension.ts // Language Client entry point
+│   │   └── extension.ts // Language client entry point
 ```

 ### Running the Client

 - Run `npm install` in the root directory.
 This installs all necessary npm modules.
 - Open the root directory in VS Code.
-- Press Ctrl+Shift+B to start compiling the client and server in [watch mode](https://code.visualstudio.com/docs/editor/tasks#:~:text=The%20first%20entry%20executes,the%20HelloWorld.js%20file.).
+- Press Ctrl+Shift+B (Windows) or Command+Shift+B (OSX) to start compiling the client and server in [watch mode](https://code.visualstudio.com/docs/editor/tasks#:~:text=The%20first%20entry%20executes,the%20HelloWorld.js%20file.).
-- Switch to the Run and Debug View in the Sidebar (Ctrl+Shift+D).
+- Switch to the Run and Debug View in the Sidebar (Ctrl+Shift+D on Windows, Command+Shift+D on OSX).
 - Select `Launch Client` from the drop down (if it is not already).
 - Press ▷ to run the launch config (F5).